saulcova3/saulcova3/README.md

 ## Working experience ⚙

-Rignt now i'm working at an STEM educational start-up as an product/operations assistant intern, and i'm gaining experience at data processing and management.
+Rignt now i'm working at an STEM educational start-up as a product/operations assistant intern.
+I'm gaining experience at data processing and management.

 Daily i :
   * Move data from one database to another 🔄